hed-hog/docs/docs/tutorial/module-development.md

 #### 3. `hedhog.yaml`

 - **Description**: This YAML configuration file defines the settings and structures of your Hedhog module, including tables, columns, and other related configurations.
+More details [**here**](docs/yaml/hedhog-yaml)
 - **Purpose**: It serves as a central point for managing module configurations and is used by various commands (like `apply`) to generate code and configurations automatically.

 #### 4. `package.json`